Discrimination on the Basis of Gender, Gender Identity or Transgender Status Handbook Statement: New York City, New York

 - Employers cannot require individuals to conform to stereotypical gender norms, such as those related to behavior, clothing, hairstyles, activities, voice, mannerisms or body characteristics.
 For example, an employer cannot enforce a policy prohibiting only men from wearing jewelry or make-up at work.

-- As interpreted in the Guidance, the NYCHRL makes it unlawful for an employer to offer benefits in a way that is discriminatory on the basis of gender.
+- Per the NYCCHR's rules and Guidance, the NYCHRL makes it unlawful for an employer to offer benefits in a way that is discriminatory on the basis of gender.
 Employee benefit plans that are covered by and comply with the Employee Retirement Income Security Act (ERISA) and federal antidiscrimination laws will also be considered compliant with the NYCHRL.
 For a health plan to not discriminate on the basis of gender, it must cover transgender care, including, but not limited to, transition-related or gender-affirming care.
 Federal law also requires that self-insured plans governed by the Affordable Care Act (ACA) cover medically necessary transition-related care.
 New York state law also requires that fully-insured New York plans fully cover such care.

 - Companies must handle requests for accommodation in a non-discriminatory manner.
 For example, a leave request for medical or health care needs related to an individual's gender identity should be treated in the same manner as requests related to other medical concerns.